KhronosGroup/Vulkan-ExtensionLayer/CONTRIBUTING.md

 Please see an existing file in this repository for an example.

 You can include your individual copyright after any existing copyrights.

+### **Point of Contact **

+If you are adding a new layer, you must provide a point of contact and list them in the README.md.
+The Point of Contact handles Issues reported against the layer, as the repository maintainers most likely will not know the technical details of the extension(s) being emulated.

+### **Unit Tests**

+New layers must be accompanied by unit tests that demonstrate that basic functionality is working.
+At a minimum all API entry points defined in the extension must be called by at least 1 test case.
+But more thorough coverage would be appreciated.